Move Records Australian classical & art music, est. 1968

 Sergei Vasilievich Rachmaninoff (1873 – 1943) was a Russian composer, pianist, and conductor.
 Rachmaninoff is widely considered one of the finest pianists of his day and, as a composer, one of the last great representatives of Romanticism in Russian classical music.

-Russian Cello is available as as CD.
-It can be purchased online through Buywell Music or the Australian Music Centre which both offer secure online ordering.
+Russian Cello is available as a CD.
+It can be purchased online through Buywell Music or the Australian Music Centre which both offer online ordering.

 Product details